 A motion to amend is filed when a party wishes to amend his or her pleading.
 For example, a person may want to amend his or her complaint to add a new party, identify a party previously named only as "John Doe," or add a new cause of action.
 A motion to amend must be accompanied by the proposed amended pleading, which must be a complete pleading.
+See L.R.
+15.1.

 A motion to compel is typically used when a party has refused to comply with a discovery request, or when the movant believes the response that was provided to a discovery request is incomplete or insufficient.
+See L.R.
+37.1.
 Before a party may file a motion to compel, the parties must make a good faith effort to resolve the dispute themselves.
-If they cannot resolve the dispute and a party wishes to file a motion to compel, he or she must provide the Court with both the discovery request itself and the response that is being challenged.
+If they cannot resolve the dispute and a party wishes to file a motion to compel, he or she must request a court conference with the assigned Magistrate Judge.
+The party seeking relief must provide the Court with both the discovery request itself and the response that is being challenged.
+A court conference is a prerequisite to filing a non-dispositive motion before the assigned